 Welcome to Mount Road Surgery

 The doctors and staff at Mount Road Surgery are proud to offer the highest standard of patient-centred healthcare (see the patient survey and QoF results).
 The nurses manage minor illness, childhood and adult immunisation, also chronic diseases such as asthma and diabetes.
 The Surgery offers a wide variety of other services including contraception, maternity care, minor surgery (cautery of skin lesions), and screening for example cholesterol and BP checks and cervical smears.
+We are a single storey building with disabled access.
+All doors are wide enough to accommodate standard wheelchairs.

 Find out when our practice is open, what the GP consulting times are and what to do if you need help when the practice is closed.
 Find out more